Inflatable: Examples

 Typical examples of an inflatable include the inflatable movie screen, inflatable boat, the balloon, the airship, evacuation slide, furniture, kites, and numerous air-filled swimming pool toys.
 Air beams as structural elements are finding increasing applications.

 Smaller-scale inflatables (such as pool toys) generally consist of one or more "air chambers", which are hollow enclosures bound by a soft and flexible airtight material (such as vinyl), which a gas can enter into or leave from through valves (usually one on each air chamber).
 The design dependence upon an enclosed pocket of gas leads to a need for a very durable surface material and/or ease of repair of tears and holes on the material, since a puncture or tear will result in the escape of the gas inside (a leak) and the deflation of the inflatable, which depends on the gas's pressure to hold its form.
 Detectable leaks can be caused by holes (from punctures or tears) in the material, the separation of seams, the ware of part of the valve, or an improperly shut or improperly closed valve.
 Even if an inflatable possesses no macroscopic leaks, the gas inside will usually diffuse out of the inflatable, albeit at a much slower rate, until equilibrium is reached with the pressure outside the inflatable.

-Many inflatables are made of material that does not stretch upon inflation; a notable exception of this is the balloon, whose rubber stretches greatly when inflated.

-The airship is usually inflated with helium as it is lighter than air and does not burn unlike hydrogen airships such as the Hindenburg.

 Inflatables are also used for the construction of specific sports pitches, military quick-assembly tents, camping tent air beams, and noise makers.
 Inflatable aircraft including the Goodyear Inflatoplane have been used.
 Inflation by dynamic ram-air is providing wings for hang gliding and paragliding.